-Transit and transportation improvements: The Herring Cove Road.
+Transit and transportation improvements: The Herring Cove Road multi-modal corridor is an ongoing project to review and improve Herring Cove Road.
 At this time, the detailed (90%) design is in progress for the section of the road between Armdale Roundabout and Cowie Hill Road.
 This is expected to improve safety for all users as well as decreased travel times for those taking transit.